bbcawodu/careadvisors-backend/README.md

 - If there are no errors in the POSTed JSON doc:
     - "Error Code" will be 0.
-    - There will be no "Errors" key in the "status" dictionary.
+    - There will be no "Errors" key in the "Status" dictionary.
     - An instance of the Appointment class corresponding to the POSTed JSON doc will be created and saved in the database.
         - If there isn't a consumer database entry with an email field corresponding to the POST, one is created.
         - If there isn't a location database entry with a name field corresponding to the POST, one is created.